Multi-Attribute Proportional Representation: Introduction

 \section{Introduction}

+Consider the following example.
 A research department has to choose $k$ members for a recruiting committee.
-A selected committee should be gender balanced, ideally containing 50\% of male and 50\% of female.
-Additionally, a committee should represent different research areas in certain proportions: ideally it should contain 55\% of researchers specializing in area $A$, 25\% of experts in area $B$, and 20\% in area $C$.
-Another requirement is that the committee should contain 30\% junior and 70\% senior researchers, and finally, the repartition between local and external members should be kept in proportions 30\% to 70 \%.
-The pool of possible members is the following:
+A selected committee should be gender-balanced, ideally containing 50\% of male and 50\% of female.
+Additionally, a committee should represent different research areas in certain proportions: ideally it should contain 55\% of researchers specialising in area $1$, 25\% of experts in area $2$, and 20\% in area $3$.
+Another requirement is that the committee should contain 30\% of junior and 70\% of senior researchers, and finally, the repartition between local and external members should be kept in proportions 30\% to 70 \%.
+The pool of candidates from which the department can select members of such a committee is the following:

-In the given example, if the department wants to select $k = 3$ members, then it is easy to see that there exists no such committee that would ideally satisfy all the criteria.
-Nevertheless, some committees are better than others: intuitively we feel the sex ratio should be either equal to 2:1 or to 1:2, the area ratio should be equal to 2:1:0, the age ratio to 1:2, and the affiliation ratio to 1:2.
+In the given example, if the department wants to select $k = 3$ members, then it is easy to see that there exists no committee that would satisfy all the criteria perfectly.
+Nevertheless, some committees are better than others: intuitively we feel that in the selected committee the ratio of the numbers of members representing different genders should be either equal to 2:1 or to 1:2, the ratio of the numbers of members representing areas $1$, $2$ and $3$, should be equal to 2:1:0.
+Further, the selected committee should contain one junior and two senior members, and exactly one member of the selected committee should have local affiliation.
 Such relaxed criteria can be achieved by selecting Ann, Donna, and George.
 Now, let us consider the above example for the case when $k = 4$.
-In such case, the ideal sex ratio should be equal to 2:2, the research area ratio to 2:1:1, the age ratio to 1:3, and the affiliation ratio to 1:3.
-It can be proved, however, that for $k = 4$ there exists no committee satisfying such relaxed criteria.
-Intuitively, in such case the best committee is either \{Ann, Charlie, Donna, George\}, with two externals instead of three, or \{Charles, Donna, George, Kevin\}, with males being over-represented.
+In such a case, the ideal ratios between the numbers of members for each of the four attributes should be equal to 1:1, 2:1:1, 1:3, and 1:3, respectively.
+Observe, however, that there exists no committee satisfying such relaxed criteria.
+According to different criteria, in this case the best committee can be for instance \{Ann, Charlie, Donna, George\}, with two externals instead of three, or \{Charles, Donna, George, Kevin\}, with males being over-represented.